Death Valley is located in the Sheep River Valley area of Kananaskis Country west of Turner Valley, Alberta.

 Wet conditions are gradually abating as reverse views from Long Prairie Ridge expand across vibrantly green meadows over forest and foothills to mountains beyond.
 The visions through gentle, aromatic breeze are magnificent.

-Even though skies are predominantly overcast and trail conditions are less than ideal, these factors also provide a unique and diverse experience which provides different sensual arousal.
+Even though skies are predominantly overcast and trail conditions are less than ideal, these factors also provide a unique and diverse experience which better stimulates all the senses.
 Sturdy footwear and layers maintain comfort throughout this short and excellent hiking mission.
-Marginal weather which keeps the fair weather hikers at home reduces the traffic on the trail and improves the experience substantially.
+Minor inclement weather which keeps the fair weather hikers at home reduces the traffic on the trail and improves the experience substantially.

 Important recommended documentation for navigating the myriad of trail possibilities in this area include: